rbouckaert/transmission/doc/tutorial/README.md

 We will set up an analysis in BEAUti using a transmission tree prior of a tuberculosis outbreak in Hamburg, Germany, earlier analysed in {% cite roetzer2013whole %}.
 To reduce run-time, we only analyse a subset of 40 samples, then run BEAST and analyse the results.
-We will be using the `transmission` package, so make sure it is installed, like so:
+We will be using the `BREATH` package, so make sure it is installed, like so:

 > * Start BEAUti
 > * Click to the `File => Manage packages` menu item.
-> * Select `transmission` in the list of packages and the click `Install` button.
+> * Select `BREATH` in the list of packages and the click `Install` button.
 > * Close BEAUti -- it needs to restart to pick up the new packages.

 ## Set up in BEAUti